gianisegatto/products/README.md

 This colletion provide call to both services sync and async and assertation test for the result.
 - Execute the step Run
 - Open the postman
-- Click on the import button
+- Click on the import butto
 - Select the file
 ```
 PROJECT-FOLDER/postman/SainsburysProductsColletion.json